RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Biology/Species/Starmoth.md

 > > [!info] Creation Date
 > > c.
 BT 446

 Moths which lay dormant across much of the Plane.
-When a star falls heaps of these moth emmerge from the ground to follow the star, consuming mythril which forms around it.
+When a star falls heaps of these moth emmerge from the ground to follow the star, consuming limn which forms around it.
 In the modern day they are close to extinction.

 # See Also
 - [[Encyclopedia Mysenvaria/Indexes/Biology/Taxa/Lists of Taxa|Lists of Taxa]]